meilisearch/documentation/references/ranking_rules.md

 #### Body

-List of ranking rules in their order of importance.
+List of ranking rules in order of importance.

 To add your own ranking rule you need to communicate the field and if its value is descending or ascending.